 Change of Principal Investigator: Circumstances may arise that necessitate a change in the Principal Investigator for a sponsored project.
 The selection of a new PI should be made in consultation with the Chair, Dean, and the funding agency.
 The Office will submit the request for a change of PI to the agency, along with an explanation of why the change is necessary and any other documentation that is needed.

 Request for a No Cost Extension: If a Principal Investigator determines that more time is needed to complete work on a project beyond the expiration date of an award, a no-cost extension may be requested from the funding agency.
-The Office will work with the Principal Investigator to prepare and submit the request.
+The Office will work with the Principal Investigator and will prepare and submit the request.

 Transfer of Award: If a new faculty or staff members wishes to transfer an award from the institution where they were previously employed to the University, and the transfer has been approved by both the funding agency and the previous employer, the Office can assist with the process.
 Similarly, if a Principal Investigator accepts a position at another institution and wishes to transfer an award that they received while employed at the University to their new institution, the Office will be involved in determining if the University and funding agency approve of the transfer.
 Approved transfers will occur only after Grants Accounting has determined that a balance remains for transfer to the new institution.